Social fascism: Overview

 At the same time, under leadership of German Chancellor Hermann Müller the Social Democratic Party of Germany (SPD) agreed with anti-communist parties that Stalinists were fascists.
-That led to mutual hostility between social democrats and communists, which were additionally intensified in 1929 when Berlin's police, then under control of the SPD government, shot down communist workers demonstrating on May Day in what became called Blutmai (Bloody May).
-That and the repressive legislation against the communists that followed served as further evidence to communists that social democrats were indeed "social fascists".
+That led to mutual hostility between social democrats and the Communist Party of Germany (KPD).
+These were additionally intensified in 1929 when Berlin's police, then under control of the SPD government, shot down Communist workers demonstrating on May Day in what became called Blutmai (Bloody May).
+That and the repressive legislation against the Communists that followed served as further evidence to Communists that social democrats were indeed "social fascists".
 In 1929, the KPD's paramilitary organisation, the Roter Frontkämpferbund ("Alliance of Red Front-Fighters"), was banned as extremist by the governing social democrats.
 A KPD resolution described the "social fascists" [social democrats] as the "main pillar of the dictatorship of Capital".
 In 1930, Kurt Schumacher of the SPD accused Communists of being "red-lacquered doppelgangers of the Nazis".
 In Prussia, the largest state of Germany, the KPD united with the Nazis in unsuccessful attempt to bring down the state government of SPD by means of a Landtag referendum.
-In 1931, the KPD, under the leadership of Ernst Thälmann, internally used the slogan "After Hitler, our turn!" since it strongly believed that a united front against Nazis was not needed and that the workers would change their opinion and recognize that Nazism, unlike communism, did not offer a true way out of Germany's difficulties.

-After Adolf Hitler's Nazi Party came to power in Germany, the KPD was outlawed and thousands of its members were arrested, including Thälmann.
-Those events made the Comintern do a complete turn on the question of alliance with social democrats and the theory of social fascism was abandoned.
+After Adolf Hitler's Nazi Party came to power in Germany, both the KPD and the SPD was outlawed and thousands of members of both parties were arrested, including KPD leader Ernst Thälmann.
+Meanwhile, most SPD leaders had to flee in exile under Sopade.
+Those events made the Comintern do a complete turn on the question of alliance with social democrats and the theory of social fascism was largely abandoned.
 At the Seventh Congress of the Comintern in 1935, Georgi Dimitrov outlined the new policy of the popular front in his address "For the Unity of the Working Class Against Fascism".
 This popular front dissolved with the Molotov–Ribbentrop Pact.
-Theodore Draper argued that "the so-called theory of social fascism and the practice based on it constituted one of the chief factors contributing to the victory of German fascism in January 1933".
+The American historian Theodore Draper argued that "the so-called theory of social fascism and the practice based on it constituted one of the chief factors contributing to the victory of German fascism in January 1933".